-IX.
-Comments
+X. Comments

 Gauging the prospects of the pending climate change lawsuits is a precarious venture; for many of the suits, there is little precedent.
-It is clear, however, that success in the conventional sense - obtaining a judgment for the environmental plaintiff - is not the only objective of many of these suits.
-Some of the climate change litigation almost certainly has a long-range strategic purpose - to keep climate change on the political front burner and make it difficult for government and GHG emitters to ignore the problem.
+It is clear, however, that success in the conventional sense obtaining a judgment for the environmental plaintiff-is not the only objective of many of these suits.
+Some of the climate change litigation almost certainly has a long-range strategic purpose to keep climate change on the political front burner and make it difficult for government and GHG emitters to ignore the problem.

 In the conventional sense of the term, plaintiffs' successes have been rare in cases seeking relief directly from GHG emitters.
 A court may be reluctant to impose expensive measures to address a global problem on a defendant that is a proportionately minor contributor (which almost all defendants are, given the vast number of GHG emitters), using statutory provisions or common law principles that were not formulated with global problems in mind, against a backdrop of scientific uncertainty as to the precise consequences (if not the general cause) of climate change.
 By contrast, the environmental side recently has scored major wins where governmental remedies were sought.
-In a much-publicized string of 2007 decisions under the Clean Air Act,129 Energy Policy and Conservation Act of 1975,130 foreign
+In a string of 2007 decisions under the Clean Air Act,166 Energy Policy and Conservation Act of 1975,167 foreign policy authority of the United States,168 and NEPA,169 courts have shown increased willingness to authorize or require government consideration of climate change.